larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 that was.
 In the school,
 as it says here in the note.
 We we.
-One of the things we had at that stage was a data general supernova, which is a so-called mini computer.
+One of the things we had at that stage was a Data General SuperNOVA, which is a so-called mini computer.
 Of those days it was.
 You know, kind of portable